Speech-Language Pathology Program Admissions

 Next Steps in the Admissions Process

 - Application Review.
-Faculty members from the School of CSD will review each complete application in detail.
+As part of our holistic review process, faculty members from the School of CSD review each complete application in detail.

 - Interviews.
-Qualified applicants will be invited to Pacific University for an in-person interview.
-Teams of faculty members and community partner SLP supervisors interview each qualified applicant to help us learn more about you.
+Qualified applicants will be invited to participate in an individual interview.
+School of CSD faculty members interview qualified applicants together with a community partner to help us learn more about you.
+Community partners include regional employers, community supervisors, alumni, and/or members of the broader university community.
 You will also have the opportunity to learn more about Pacific University and the speech-language pathology program.
-Interview dates for our next cycle of admissions are:
+Interviews are conducted in the month of February.

 - Acceptance.
-We ask that each student who is offered admission reply to us by April 15.
+We ask that each applicant who is offered admission reply to us by April 15.
 We do not release waitlist rankings; the waitlist remains open until the first day of classes.